 Next: setq, Previous: set trace, Up: Controlling Make [Contents][Index]

-Sets variable to the value string, but string is
+set varible variable stringSets variable to the value string, but string is

-expanded first as it would be when you use expand
+expanded first as it would be when you use expand.

 One nice use of set variable in debugging is to set the value of

-to include tracing in that.
+SHELL to include tracing in that.
 Here’s an example:

 remake<0> set variable SHELL $(SHELL) -x Variable SHELL now has value '/bin/sh -x' remake<1>